csimpkins/python-course/slides/control-structures.md

 >>> def get_number_from_user():
 ...     input_is_invalid = True
 ...     while input_is_invalid:
-...         num = input(’Please enter a whole number: ’)
+...         num = input('Please enter a whole number: ')
 ...         try:
 ...             num = int(num)
-...             # Won’t get here if exception is raised. ’ ...             input_is_invalid = False
+...             # Won't get here if exception is raised. ' ...             input_is_invalid = False
 ...         except ValueError:
-...             print(num + ’ is not a whole number.
-Try again.’)
+...             print(num + ' is not a whole number.
+Try again.')
 ...    return num
 ...
 >>> get_number_from_user()